Frequently Asked Questions

 Do you have other questions about employment?

-If you have questions about how to find a job, the Career Development Center can assist you (for free!). http://www2.binghamton.edu/career-development-center/
+If you have questions about how to find a job, the Fleishman Center for Career and Professional Development can assist you (for free!). http://www.binghamton.edu/career-development-center/

-Each semester the ISSS and CDC offer workshops specifically for international students.
+Each semester the ISSS and Fleishman Center for Career and Professional Development offer workshops specifically for international students.
 Read ISSS-BU News each week for more information.

 Office of International Student & Scholar Services